Generic Name: difenoxin hydrochloride and atropine sulfate

 Drug Abuse and Dependence

 Addiction to (dependence on) difenoxin hydrochloride is theoretically possible at high dosage.
 Therefore, the recommended dosage should not be exceeded.
-Because of the structural and pharmacological similarities of difenoxin hydrochloride to drugs with a definite addiction potential, Motofen® should be administered with considerable caution to patients who are receiving addicting drugs, to individuals known to be addiction prone, or to those in whom histories suggest may increase the dosage on their own initiative.
+Because of the structural and pharmacological similarities of difenoxin hydrochloride to drugs with a definite addiction potential, Motofen® should be administered with considerable caution to patients who are receiving addicting drugs, to individuals known to be addiction prone, or to those in whom histories suggest may increase dosage on their own initiative.

 Diagnosis and Treatment